 Hospital staff, health promoters, cessation providers and medical centres all have a role to play in stop smoking initiatives in the Waikato.

-Here is a wrap of some recent and planned community-based activities around the district, particularly leveraging off the national Stoptober campaign, and a profile of the Waihi Health Centre’s smoking cessation services which have successfully supported locals to quit for almost two years:
+Here is a wrap of some recent and planned community-based activities around the district, particularly leveraging off the, and a profile of the Waihi Health Centre’s smoking cessation services which have successfully supported locals to quit for almost two years:

 In the central part of the Waikato…